Toby Mott: Solo art career

 Mott was a co-founder of the East London art group the Grey Organisation (GO) who were active from 1983 to 1991.
 GO worked in several mediums including film and video and participated in over 20 international exhibitions.
 In January 1985 the group committed an act of "art terrorism" by smuggling one of their paintings into the International Contemporary Arts Fair in London.
 The following year they mounted an attack on Cork Street, then the centre of the London art world, splashing grey paint on the windows of a number of galleries.
 After this, members of the group were arrested and for a time banned from central London.
 This resulted in them relocating to New York City where they exhibited at The Civilian Warfare Gallery in the East Village.
 When GO disbanded in 1991, Mott pursued a solo career exhibiting at White Columns NYC, The Thomas Soloman Garage, Los Angeles and Interim Art, London.
 He was for many years represented by the Maureen Paley gallery.

 In September 2011 Toby Mott produced a series of paintings inspired by the 2011 England riots, the resulting exhibition 'Unrest' was exhibited at Vegas Gallery, London.
 Many of the paintings in the exhibition were brandished with the slogan 'All Coppers Are Bastards' in gold leaf a reference to the legendary punk/political slogan.

 Mott said of this exhibition "I was going to call the exhibition, 'I’ll keep looting until I get caught'— a quote from a looter but which could equally apply to a banker, [T]hose at the bottom are taking their lead from those at the top; although the rioters act in a cruder way, it is essentially the same thing."

 In October 2011, Knightsbridge gallery New Contemporary presented a solo exhibition of paintings by Mott entitled 'This Means Everything'.
 "The show is comprised [sic] collection of new paintings addressing our culture's present preoccupation with fame and success versus the historical background of nihilism and anarchy as epitomised by the punk movement."

 In 2013, Toby Mott exhibited a print edition of the original album art work for De La Soul's 3 Feet High and Rising, displayed alongside memorabilia such as Mott's original sketch, his gold disc, and other items from his private collection.
 Mott wrote an essay meant to accompany the exhibition in which he described the creation of the 1989 album art.
-He was commissioned to design the album cover by Tommy Boy Records and invited the De La Soul trio to his New York loft.
+He was commissioned to design the album cover by Tommy Boy Records and invited De La Soul to his New York loft.
 Atop a stepladder, he took the now-iconic black and white photograph of the three and added the dayglo "daisy-age" art in post-production.